10 Reasons Every Medical Student Should Learn about Medication Abortion

 1) Evaluate your Curriculum

-- MSFC has developed a baseline curriculum and a set of learning objectives to help you identify deficits and set goals.
+- MSFC has developed a baseline curriculum to help you identify deficits and set goals.

 - MSFC maintains records of past curriculum change efforts, curriculum resources, and articles to support your efforts.